falcopackages/fujin/docs/tutorial.rst

     user = "fujin"
     envfile = ".env.prod"

-Create a the root of you project a ``.env.prod``, it can be empty file for now, the only requirements is that the file should exists.
+Create a ``.env.prod`` file at the root of your project; it can be an empty file for now.
+The only requirement is that the file should exist.
-Update your the ``booking/settings.py`` with the changes below:
+Update your ``bookstore/settings.py`` with the changes below:

 .. code-block:: python